Cockapoo Tear Stains Removal Guide

 • One eye much worse than the other

 If you’re seeing those, get a vet involved first.
 Cleaning alone won’t solve it.
+The American Kennel Club’s guide to eye care for dogs explains the common causes of excessive tearing and when eye problems require veterinary attention.

 The Big Mistakes That Keep Tear Stains Around